thinker-g/yii2-ishtar-gate/README.md

 Ishtar Gate
 ===========
-Ishtar Gate is an yii2.0 extension provides maintenance mode with restricted access for internal tests.
+Ishtar Gate is an yii2.0 extension provides enhanced maintenance mode with restricted access for internal tests.

 Installation
 ------------